mannisen/dialpy/README.md

   `python3 -m scripts.DIAL_xco2_retrieval`

-Simulated inputs are read, retrieval run, and results are written into a netcdf file in folder "", and results are plotted into the same folder into file "".
+Simulated inputs are read, retrieval run, and results are written into a netcdf file and plotted into *Dial_retrieval.nc* and *DIAL_OR_test_co2.png* files, respectively.

 ### 3) Run with your own inputs
 Open the */scripts/DIAL_xco2_retrieval.py* file and edit the lines 21-33.